fouched/Laravel-MySQL-Docker/README.md

 ![MySQL](mysql1.png)

-Against commaon recommendation, the configuration allows remote connections from any host.
+Against common recommendation, the configuration allows remote connections from any host.

 This just makes development easier.
 Feel free to disable this by removing this line in docker-compose.yml: